InterStellarAlice/FinancialManagement/README.md

 1. `cd PATH/TO/YOUR/VAULT/.obsidian/plugins`
 2. Clone this project to the plugins' folder.
+3. Install dependencies. `npm install`
-3. Enable the plugin in settings->community plugin->installed plugins.
+4. Enable the plugin in settings->community plugin->installed plugins.

 ## Usage